Bio of Things

 Outside looking in:

-Big Blue Car is the musical vehicle for K P Williams, an English musician who has pitched his tent somewhere along the chalk of the South Downs and who still has no idea what style of music he is producing - perhaps you can help?
+Big Blue Car is the musical vehicle for K P Williams, an English musician who has pitched his tent somewhere along the chalk of the South Downs and who still has no idea what style of music he is producing.

-IT'S TAPE, BUT NOT AS WE KNOW IT: So... thinking about it properly for a moment, I guess it probably has to start with recording sounds on open reel tape during a school drama lesson.
+IT'S TAPE, BUT NOT AS WE KNOW IT: So... thinking about it properly for a moment.
+I think must have been about 15 yrs old and it probably has to start with recording sounds on an open reel tape during a school drama lesson.
 I remember the excitement of finding that you could play the recorded tape in reverse and at different speeds - this created new sounds from mundane ones.

 THE AWKWARD LEFTY (NON-POLITICAL VERSION): I remember trying to learn to play acoustic guitar from one of those 'Play In A Day' books.
-No one else in my family played any kind of stringed instrument and I gave up pretty quickly because no matter how hard I tried my chords just didn't sound like the tune I was supposed to be playing.
-It took a while to realise I'd picked the guitar up left-handed (Satan's upside down), not for any reason other than it just felt more comfortable - Bobby Shafto sounded really bad but both I and Bobby were very much relieved when I realised why.
+I was about 9 yrs old at the time.
+No one else in my family played any kind of stringed instrument and couldn't give me any advise.
+I gave up pretty quickly because no matter how hard I tried my chords just didn't sound like the tune I was supposed to be playing.
+It took a while to realise I'd picked the guitar up left-handed, not for any reason other than it just felt more comfortable.
+Bobby Shafto sounded really bad but both I and Bobby were very much relieved when I realised why.

 THE CALL OF SOS: At around 16 I started recording guitar using a pair of borrowed cassette recorders (one belonged to my Dad while the other was shared between my two older sisters).
 With these shoebox-sized machines I could record into one cassette and then hook the output through my cheap 10 watt guitar amp.
 This allowed me to play the first tape and guitar together and in turn record them coming out of the amp using the second cassette recorder.
 Limiting yes, but it opened up a whole new world of Sound On Sound recording.